kvutien/kvutien.github.io/FAQ-en.md

 Despite this huge amount, it means only USD 11 per household per year currently .
 At such a small amount, banks lose money, donors lose money, helper organisations lose money and the persons-in-need are not well served.

-Any percentage gained in operating costs translates into hundreds of millions more that can be shared between Machu Picchu and the persons-in-need.
+Any percentage gained in operating costs translates into hundreds of millions more that can be shared between the persons-in-need and Machu Picchu.